 About group housing

 Group housing schemes are made up of small blocks of one and two bedroom flats or bungalows grouped around a central common room.
-Unlike sheltered housing, the properties are not all under one roof and there are fewer communal facilities.
+Unlike independent living, the properties are not all under one roof and there are fewer communal facilities.
 All properties have an emergency alarm system that residents can use to call the Scheme Manager for help if needed.

 Who can live at the scheme